PtrMan/19NAR2/README.md

 # Requirements

-It requires Haxe 4.0.X and was tested with Haxe 4.0.5 The procedural test require a JDK to compile the transpiled Java sourcecode.
+It requires Haxe 4.0.X and was tested with Haxe 4.0.5.

-The Procedural Tests need the java binding of Haxe, Haxe will promt the user if it is not installed.
+The Procedural Tests need the java support library for the Java backend of the Haxe compiler.
+Haxe will promt the user if it is not installed.

-TODO< figure out how to install Java bindings of Haxe >
+Install it with

+> haxelib install hxjava 4.0.0-alpha

+The procedural test require a JDK to compile the transpiled Java sourcecode.

 # Attention